-The Judicial Purchasing Agent reserves the right to consider and accept alternate forms and plans of insurance or to require additional or more extensive coverage for any individual requirement.
+The Judicial Purchasing Agent reserves the right to consider and accept alternate forms and plans of insurance or to require additional or more extensive coverage for any project or any individual requirement.
 Successful bidders shall provide certificates of coverage, reflecting the Rhode Island Judiciary as an additional insured, to the Judicial Purchasing Office, forty-eight (48) hours prior to the commencement of work, as a condition of award.
 Failure to comply with this provision shall result in rejection of the offeror's bid.

-31. BID SURETY
+32. BID SURETY

-When requested, a bidder must furnish a Bid Bond or Certified Check for 5% of his bid, or for the stated amount shown in the solicitation.
-Bid Bonds must be executed by a reliable Surety Company authorized to do business in the State of Rhode Island.
-Failure to provide Bid Surety with bid may be cause for rejection of bid.
-The Bid Surety of any three bidders in contention will be held until an award has been made according to the specifications of each proposal.
-All others will be returned by mail within 48 hours following the bid opening.
+When requested, a bidder must furnish a Bid Bond or Certified Check for five per cent (5%) of his or her bid, or for the stated amount shown in the solicitation.
+Bid Bonds must be executed by a reliable surety company authorized to do business in the State of Rhode Island.
+Failure to provide Bid Surety with a bid may be cause for rejection of the bid.
+The Bid Surety of any three (3) bidders in contention will be held until an award has been made according to the specifications of each proposal.
+All others will be returned by mail within forty-eight (48) hours following the bid opening.
 Upon award of a contract, the remaining sureties will be returned by mail unless instructed to do otherwise.

-32. PERFORMANCE AND LABOR AND PAYMENT BONDS
+33. PERFORMANCE AND LABOR AND PAYMENT BONDS

-A performance bond and labor and payment bond of up to 100% of an award may be required by the Judicial Purchasing Agent.
+A performance bond and labor and payment bond of up to one-hundred per cent (100%) of an award may be required by the Judicial Purchasing Agent.
 Bonds must meet the following requirements:

 - a.
 Corporation: The Bond must be signed by an official of the corporation above his/her official title and the corporate seal must be affixed over his/her signature. - b.
 Firm or Partnership: The Bond must be signed by all of the partners and must indicate that they are "Doing Business As (name of firm)." - c.
 Individual: The Bond must be signed by the individual owning the business and indicate "Owner." - d.
-The Surety Company executing the Bond must be licensed to do business in the State of Rhode Island or Bond must be countersigned by a company so licensed. - e.
-The Bond must be signed by an official of the Surety Company and the corporate seal must be affixed over his signature. - f.
+The surety company executing the Bond must be licensed to do business in the State of Rhode Island or the Bond must be countersigned by a company so licensed. - e.
+The Bond must be signed by an official of the surety company and the corporate seal must be affixed over his or her signature. - f.
 Signatures of two witnesses for both the principal and the Surety must appear on the Bond. - g.
 A Power of Attorney for the official signing of the Bond for the Surety Company must be submitted with the Bond.

-33. SUSPENSION, DEFAULT AND TERMINATION
+34. SUSPENSION, DEFAULT AND TERMINATION